Mr-G254/Application-Programming-Heaps/README.md

 Time Complexity: O(n), where n is the number of elements in the heap.
 This operation is typically used to build a heap from an unsorted array.

-This repository includes a Java implementation of both Max-Heap and Min-Heap, as well as interfaces for max and min-priority queues.

 Heaps are an essential data structure for various algorithms and are particularly useful for implementing priority queues.
 This repository provides a clear implementation of Max-Heap and Min-Heap in Java, along with examples of priority queue interfaces.